GreyHak/dsp-drone-clearing/README.md

  - Control over planet types clearing is performed on.
  - Control the drone clearing speed.
 Default is to clear at Icarus' mining speed.

-The configuration file is called greyhak.dysonsphereprogram.droneclearing.cfg.
+The configuration file is called `greyhak.dysonsphereprogram.droneclearing.cfg`.
 It is generated the first time you run the game with this mod installed.
-On Windows 10 it is located at
+On Windows 10 it is located at `%PROGRAMFILES(X86)%\Steam\steamapps\common\Dyson Sphere Program\BepInEx\config\greyhak.dysonsphereprogram.droneclearing.cfg`.
-"%PROGRAMFILES(X86)%\Steam\steamapps\common\Dyson Sphere Program\BepInEx\config\greyhak.dysonsphereprogram.droneclearing.cfg".

 ## Installation
 This mod uses the BepInEx mod plugin framework.
 So BepInEx must be installed to use this mod.
 Find details for installing BepInEx [in their user guide](https://bepinex.github.io/bepinex_docs/master/articles/user_guide/installation/index.html#installing-bepinex-1).
-This mod was tested with BepInEx x64 5.4.5.0 and Dyson Sphere Program 0.6.16.5775 on Windows 10.
+This mod was tested with BepInEx x64 5.4.5.0 and Dyson Sphere Program 0.6.16.5827 on Windows 10.

-To manually install this mod, add the DysonSphereDroneClearing.dll to your %PROGRAMFILES(X86)%\Steam\steamapps\common\Dyson Sphere Program\BepInEx\plugins\ folder.
+To manually install this mod, add the `DysonSphereDroneClearing.dll` to your `%PROGRAMFILES(X86)%\Steam\steamapps\common\Dyson Sphere Program\BepInEx\plugins\` folder.

-This mod can also be installed using ebkr's [r2modman dsp](https://dsp.thunderstore.io/package/ebkr/r2modman_dsp/) mod manager by clicking "Install with Mod Manager" on the [DSP Modding](https://dsp.thunderstore.io/package/GreyHak/DSP_Star_Sector_Resource_Spreadsheet_Generator/) site.
+This mod can also be installed using ebkr's [r2modman](https://dsp.thunderstore.io/package/ebkr/r2modman/) mod manager by clicking "Install with Mod Manager" on the [DSP Modding](https://dsp.thunderstore.io/package/GreyHak/DSP_Star_Sector_Resource_Spreadsheet_Generator/) site.

 ## Open Source
 The source code for this mod is available for download, review and forking on GitHub [here](https://github.com/GreyHak/dsp-drone-clearing) under the BSD 3 clause license.

 ## Change Log
+### v1.2.9
+ - Added progress circle like when Icarus mines rocks and trees.
 ### v1.2.8
  - Fixed a bug which was making the drones mine too fast, 4 times faster in the later game.
 The speed was correct early game.
  - Added config setting to control the drone clearing speed, faster or slower.
 If you got used to the drones clearing too quickly, you can restore that functionality.